Ronan Farrow looks at media crowd and says he sees liars

 NEW YORK — The New Yorker’s Ronan Farrow sure knows how to get a media crowd buzzing.

+Like other award winners, he saluted fellow journalists and industry leaders at the Manhattan luncheon for bravery in producing stories that keep the media honest and transparent — even at the cost of burning bridges and losing job opportunities.

-At the same time, Farrow said he could see people in the room who have lied to police and The New Yorker to protect the powerful.
+At the same time, he said “I can see people who have lied to protect power.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.